Benjamin E. Thomas

-BENJAMIN E. THOMAS practices in Albuquerque and Santa Fe, primarily in commercial litigation, creditor rights, employment law and civil rights litigation.
+BENJAMIN E. THOMAS is the vice president of the Firm.
+He practices in Albuquerque and Santa Fe, primarily in commercial litigation, employment law, creditor rights and civil rights litigation.
 Mr. Thomas represents businesses and individuals in a broad range of litigation and disputes.

 Mr. Thomas is the Legal Instructor for the Western States School of Banking, instructing bankers on the basics of banking and foreclosure law.
 He also teaches seminars to lawyers and creditors on the entire foreclosure process.
 Mr. Thomas has specific experience in guiding banks through the purchase of other financial institutions and transfer of loans.

 He also represents businesses in dram-shop-related personal injury litigation and has experience representing clients in the prison industry in a wide range of lawsuits.

 - New Mexico, 2003

 - United States District Court for the District of New Mexico, 2004

 - Tenth Circuit Court of Appeals, 2006